M-Kerr/LangCompareV2/README.rst

     * Python >= 3.7

 For a description of LangCompare's architecture and information on how to contribute, please see CONTRIBUTING.rst.
-We'd love to support your favorite language, demonstrate more algorithms, and add interesting features.
+We'd love contributions that contain support for your favorite language, additional algorithm demonstrations, and interesting features.

 Why
 ---